perkolatoriji/vagrant/README.md

   8.- the infrastructure must be inmutable, and recorded in git, IaC - Infrastructure as Code.

   9.- the infrastructure will be documented using diagrams, DaC - Documentation as Code.
 The infra's auto-generated diagram, will be included in the web site.
+The generation of the diagram's picture file must be run offline (it's not included in the main program's script as it is not frecuently updated).

   10.- The repo is public, but security scanned by GitGuard, to intercept leaked secrets: users, passwords and keys.